 We are a Categorical program that includes a Clinical Base Year (PGY-1) with balanced rotations in several specialties.
 The goal of this year of training is to obtain a base of knowledge in order to treat a variety of patients undergoing anesthesia.
 Four residents will rotate at Georgetown University Hospital and four residents will rotate at the Washington Hospital Center campus located a few miles away from Georgetown.

 - Coronary Care Unit: 1 block

 - Vacation: 1 block

 The goal of the first year of clinical training is to give residents the broadest possible exposure to the range of the practice of anesthesia.
 This is achieved through a series of month-long clinical rotations at Georgetown University Hospital.
 At the start of the CA-1 year, a week-long session of lectures and workshops will serve to orient each resident to the fundamentals of anesthetic practice.
-During the first month, residents are paired with a faculty mentor with whom they will administer anesthesia each day.
 Throughout the year, supervision of a resident’s performance will be guided by the levels of proficiency and comfort each resident exhibits, in a manner that allows for independence in judgment and action while ensuring safe patient care.
 At the completion of the CA-1 year, each resident can expect to have experience in a broad sampling of anesthetic care and techniques.

 - ENT / Ophthalmology

 - Pain Management